BestGuide is reader supported and may earn affiliate commission. Learn More.

 Which debt relief companies are BBB accredited?

-Among BestGuide-reviewed partners, National Debt Relief (A+, since 2013), Pacific Debt Relief (A+, since Dec 2010), Freedom Debt Relief (A+, since 2015), Americor (A+, since 2015), and Cambridge Credit Counseling (A+, since 1998) all hold A+ BBB ratings with full accreditation.
-Debt Relief Advocates holds a BBB A rating with accreditation granted in March 2025.
+Among BestGuide-reviewed partners, National Debt Relief (A+, since February 4, 2013), Pacific Debt Relief (A+, since December 1, 2010), Freedom Debt Relief (A+, since April 30, 2015), Americor (A+, since November 17, 2015), and Cambridge Credit Counseling (A+, since November 1, 1998) all hold A+ BBB ratings with full accreditation.
+Debt Relief Advocates holds a BBB A rating with accreditation granted on March 5, 2025.
 BBB accreditation confirms a company has committed to the BBB’s Standards for Trust and responds to consumer complaints.

 Is BBB accreditation a guarantee that a debt relief company is legitimate?